 In a container large enough to hold 2 cups of nuts plus water, cover the cashews and walnuts completely with water.
 Cover with plastic wrap or a lid and soak for 8 hours in the refrigerator or overnight.

 After the nuts have been soaked overnight, drain the water completely and transfer the nuts to a food processor (We love using our Breville All-in-One Immersion Blender)

-Add the chia seeds, coconut flakes, pitted dates and process until the mix is finely chopped, stopping just before the nuts become a nut butter.
+Add the chia seeds, coconut flakes, and pitted dates, and process until the mix is finely chopped, stopping just before the nuts become nut butter.
 Scrape the sides as needed.

 Step 3: Bring to a Slight Simmer